This is one of a series of articles about Perl XS, a language used for writing extensions to the Perl interpreter in C.

 XS stands for eXternal Subroutine.
-With XS, we call C subroutines from Perl code.
+XS specifies how to call C subroutines from Perl.

 Learning XS from perlxs and perlguts is difficult, because the documentation omits background information.